Internal controllability of non-localized solution for the Kodomtsev-Petviashvili II equation: Linear controllability on vertical strip

-We will prove this proposition in the next subsection.
-In fact, from the proof, we can deduce that if Proposition \ref{singlefrequencyproposition} holds true for some $\epsilon_0>0,h_0>0$, it is also true for any other parameter $\epsilon_1,h_1$ such that $\epsilon_1<\epsilon_0$ and $h_1<h_0$ with possible change in the dependency of constant $C_0$.
+This proposition will be proved in the next subsection.
+In fact, from the proof, we can deduce that if Proposition \ref{singlefrequencyproposition} holds true for some $\epsilon_0>0,h_0>0$, it is also true for any other parameters $\epsilon_1,h_1$ such that $\epsilon_1<\epsilon_0$ and $h_1<h_0$ with possible change in the dependency of constant $C_0$.